How do I describe the magic of what we learned in this Heal Your Horse’s Back clinic? It’s sooo… BIG.

 THIS is the stuff that our dreams with our horses are made of.

-My hat goes off to Sandra and Joyce and Mel, for their willingness to be so open and share their lessons with everyone, for the head shaking progress that each of them made because of that openness and for the beautiful progress that they made with their horses.
+My hat goes off to Sandra and Joyce and Mel, for their willingness to be so open and share their lessons with everyone on the clinic, for the head shaking progress that each of them made because of that openness and for the beautiful progress that they made with their horses.
 Each of these wonderful ladies had a very individual journey of unfolding and discovery during the clinic, although we had a central theme weaving its way through.

 Mel has made such personal transformation in understanding her own incredible natural talent of connection to horses and in that space she has transformed Pye’s life too.
 Mel does horse rescue work and rescued Pye a while back.
 She started off with Pye wanting to attack her and ended her clinic with both of them laying down together, mirroring each other in confidence and connection.
-That video brought tears to my eyes – I must ask her if it’s OK to share it with our wider community here. (see below…)
+That video brought tears to my eyes – I must ask her if it’s OK to share it with our wider community here.
+(Later addition – see the link below…)

 Joyce started with her much loved but retired 18 year old horse Safar, who had a badly damaged back and thanks to her wonderful willingness to share some deeply personal stuff, triggered a cascade of insights for all of us that was such an integral part of the clinics success.
 Safar has found a new lease on life, noticeable improvement in his back and a new youthfulness even though it’s deep winter in the U.S. We look forward to seeing his progress when we get together again in a months time to review progress.

 And Sandra – Sandra and Milly – bless both of you to bits.
-Sandra brought Milly to this clinic because Milly was suffering from occasional colic attacks – quite life threatening because at one point the vet wanted to put her down.
-In a healing session that I did with Milly by distance in her colic attack, I had identified that these colic attacks were being triggered by her spinal bones not being in quite the right place.
-This often happens, as there are some vertebrae that are directly linked to the stomach and other bones to the small and large intestines, so that when there is tension around the bones, there is tension around the organs, often causing unexplained colicking.
+Sandra brought Milly to this clinic because Milly was suffering from a series of deadly colic attacks over months – that culminated with the vet wanting to put her down.
+In a healing session that I did with Milly by distance during a colic attack, I had identified they were triggered by her spinal bones not being in quite the right place.
+This often happens, as there are some vertebrae that are directly linked to the stomach and other bones to the small and large intestines, so that when there is tension around the bones, there is tension around the organs, which can often cause recurring, unexplained colicking.

 Clearing up Milly’s spinal problems involved understanding a whole new way to ask for collection – not from the mouth or by softening the jaw or poll or driving from behind, but from lifting up the withers and hey I reckon you guessed it – you cannot FORCE a horse to lift up their withers.
 They do it from mirroring the genuine and soft and joyous opening in the rider.
 Beautiful stuff.